doemser/darkmode-in-next/README.md

 ### 4. Work server-side

-> 💡 Not quite sure yet, but this approach uses `next-dark-mode` and listens to the users preferred color scheme, until user makes a decision and `use-local-storage-state` takes over.
+> 💡 Not quite sure about this approach yet.
+Wrote a custom hook `useDunkel` that stores darkMode decisions in cookies, which can be accessed via getServerSideProps for that "no flicker" approach.
+Still work in progress.

 - [x] switches between light and dark theme
 - [x] preferred scheme respected